Kingdom of Bonny: Bonny civil war

 King William Dappa was succeeded by his son George Oruigbiji Pepple (born 1849), who had been educated in England.

-George Pepple was a Christian, and on 21 April 1867, supported by Oko Jumbo and other chiefs, he declared the iguana was no longer the sacred deity of the kingdom.
+George Pepple was a Christian, and on 21 April 1867, supported by Oko Jumbo and other chiefs, he declared the monitor lizard was no longer the sacred deity of the kingdom.

 The tension between the Manilla Pepple and Anne Pepple houses was revived at this time.
 In 1869 a major battle between the two factions led to Ja-Ja founding a new state at Opobo, further inland, taking some of the palm oil trade away from Bonny.

 Other wars

-Bonny had previously been on reasonably good terms with the Kalabari Kingdom, a trading state on the New Calabar and Imo rivers.
+Bonny had previously been on reasonably good terms with the Kalabari Kingdom, a trading state to its west.
 With the loss of trade to Opobo, Bonny began pushing up rivers traditionally controlled by Kalabari, causing a series of armed clashes.
 Bonny was at times assisted by the Nembe Kingdom to the west and Okrika further inland, while Opobo allied with Kalabari.

 In 1873, and again in 1882 the British consul had to intervene and force the feuding parties to agree to treaties.